AmadlaOrg/EntityContainer/README.md

 # EntityContainer
-📦 Container | Entity 📦
+📦 Contains the container entities 📦